 Frances became the 45th first lady of Pennsylvania when Tom was sworn in as Pennsylvania’s 47th governor on January 20, 2015.

 Frances and Tom live in his hometown of Mt Wolf.
-They are the very proud parents of two grown daughters, Sarah, an architect and Kate, a geologist and son-in-law, Jamie, a property developer.
+They are the very proud parents of two grown daughters, Sarah and Katie, and sons-in-law, Joe and Jamie, as well as joyful grandparents.